 Invited on a regular basis to perform with Orquesta Nacional de España as guest principal viola, Jesus Rodolfo previously served as Principal Violist and Soloist of the Gustav Mahler Jugendorchester (GMJO) with the GMJO, he performed all over Europe with such renowned conductors such as Claudio Abbado, Antonio Pappano, Herbert Blomstedt, Ingo Metzmacher and David Afkham.

-Rodolfo’s artistry has been recognized with several honors and awards, including First Prize, Mozart Competition , Manhattan School of Music (2015), First Prize, Mannes College of Music Concerto Competition (2103), the Angel Muñiz Toca prize (2010), the 2008 CajaMadrid Chamber Music and Young Artist Intercentros National competitions, and in 2007, León, Spain’s Young Soloist Competition.
+Jesus’ artistry has been recognized with several honors and awards, including First Prize, Mozart Competition , Manhattan School of Music (2015), First Prize, Mannes College of Music Concerto Competition (2103), the Angel Muñiz Toca prize (2010), the 2008 CajaMadrid Chamber Music and Young Artist Intercentros National competitions, and in 2007, León, Spain’s Young Soloist Competition, as well as finalist at Windsor (2013) and Tertis (2009) Competitions.

 with violist Wieslaw Rekucki Krupa, followed by studies at the Conservatorio Superior de Música “Eduardo Martinez Torner de Oviedo,” where upon graduation with a Bachelor in Music (Viola and Piano), he was awarded the prestigious Honorary Diploma.
-Rodolfo also holds a Certificate in Performance diploma from Yale University, a Masters from The Juilliard School, as well as a Doctor of Music Arts from Stony Brook University.
-His mentors are Paul Neubauer, Lawrence Dutton and Nicholas Cords.
-Rodolfo performs on an exact replica of the decorated Stradivarius viola from the Royal Collection Stradivaris of the Royal Palace of Madrid; he is the only musician to have been granted permission to have a replica made.
+Jesus Rodolfo has studied his Certificate in Performance, Master of Music and Artist Diplomas at Yale University School of Music, Juilliard School, Mannes College of Music - The New School, Manhattan School of Music, and also holds a Doctor of Music Arts from SUNY Stony Brook University.
+His mentors are Wieslaw Rekucki, Jesse Levine, Paul Neubauer, Lawrence Dutton and Nicholas Cords.
+Jesus performs on the only exact replica of the decorated Stradivarius Viola "Spanish Court" from the Palatine Quartet of Stradivarius of the Royal Palace of Madrid.
 The original instrument is one of the only decorated instruments known to have been made as part of a set.
-Born in Asturias, Spain, Rodolfo currently resides in New York City.
+Born in Asturias, Spain, Jesus is fluent in English, Spanish, Italian, German and French, holds a degree in Architecture and currently resides in New York City.